poonam2308/ViTsGraphicalPerception/README.md

 Ablation_Evaluation.ipynb
 ```

--Checkpoints: total size is ~96 GB.
+Checkpoints: total size is ~96 GB.
 Please email the author to request the specific ablation checkpoints you need and they will be shared individually